 By Gabi Montgomery

 The Honorable Elijah Cummings was a fervent civil rights advocate and American politician who served in the United States House of Representatives for Maryland's 7th congressional district from 1996 until his death in 2019.
 Cummings passed away due to complications from ongoing health problems on Thursday, October 17, 2019, in his home city of Baltimore, Maryland.
-Born the son of a sharecropper in 1951, Cummings will be remembered for his iconic rise as a leader of the Civil Rights Movement and the Chairman of the House Oversight Committee.
+Born the son of a sharecropper in 1951, Cummings will be remembered for his iconic rise as a leader of the Civil Rights Movement and as chairman of the United States House Committee on Oversight and Reform.
 His life's work, both inside and outside of Congress, was dedicated to improving the lives of the most marginalized individuals in society.

 Cummings began advocating for civil rights at a young age when he and his peers helped to integrate a swimming pool in Baltimore.
 After graduating from Baltimore City College High School in 1969, Cummings attended Howard University in Washington, D.C., where he continued his advocacy work by becoming a political activist on campus.
 Cummings held student leadership positions all four years of his undergraduate career including positions on the George W. Carver and Meridian Hill Hall judiciary boards, sophomore class president, Howard University Student Association (HUSA) Treasurer, and HUSA President.